Code-Institute-Submissions/darco31-The-Great-Castle-Escape/README.md

 ## About

 * This a small interactive adventure game that challenges the player to try and escape from a castle.
-There is only one way out.
+There is only one way out and many ways to die.

 ## Main goals of the project